Mountains & Rocks

 A shallow pit on the summit of Hat MountainExtensive work has been going on since 2010 to restore Hat Mountain, which had been ravaged by excessive and irresponsible motorized vehicle use.
 Work crews have been filling in erosion ruts and re-seeding the mountain.
 Above average precipitation for 2013 and 2014 has helped the new grasses take root.
 The work and supervision has been led by the Mystic Ranger District.
 Legal motorized access is now very limited, but foot traffic is welcomed.
 The first phase of the work included installation of a buck-and-pole fence by the Youth Natural Resource Program, a cooperative effort between the Forest Service, the National Park Service, the Box Elder Job Corps and students from several Native American tribes.

-Because of the flat rocky summit of Hat Mountain, visitors are treated to panoramic views of Deerfield Lake, Flag Mountain, Custer Peak, Terry Peak and Harney Peak, the highest point in the Black Hills.
+Because of the flat rocky summit of Hat Mountain, visitors are treated to panoramic views of Deerfield Lake, Flag Mountain, Custer Peak, Terry Peak and Black Elk Peak, the highest point in the Black Hills.
 Visitors are asked to be respectful of this unique site by keeping vehicles on designated roads and trails, and leaving no trace.
+The old network of roads on the mountain have been smoothed over and planted to grass.
 Dining, recreation, lodging and more hiking options are available at Deerfield Lake, at the base of the mountain.

 Sacred Area to Native Americans